artsiom-sinitski/ETH_PricePrediction_Model/README.md

 ```
 $> python trainModel.py default 120 1
 ```
---'default' is the name of your model
+   'default' is the name of your model
--- '120' is the number of epochs for training
+   '120' is the number of epochs for training
--- '1' is number of batches
+   '1' is number of batches
 - Third, make the model predict by running from the command line:
 ```
 $> python predictPrice.py default 120 1